roth-hex-lab/roth-hex-lab.github.io/content/_index.md

       text: |
         ---
         ### Student
-        <mark>Open Position:</mark> We are looking for a lab assistant (20hours a week) to support lab activities.
-Computer Scientist, strong coding and demo skills, preferably background in robotics or augmented / virtual reality.
+        We are currently not looking for student lab assistants.
+Please check back later or reach out to us.

         ---
         ### PhD / Postdoc